keboola/connection-docs/components/extractors/communication/email-imap/index.md

 * TOC
 {:toc}

-This extractor allows you to automatically retrieve email contents and/or it's attachments via the [IMAP protocol](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol).
+This data source connector allows you to automatically retrieve email contents and/or it's attachments via the [IMAP protocol](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol).
 It supports incremental loads and IMAP query to define specific criteria.

 The IMAP protocol provides several advantages: